PvPClt/project/album_en.md

 **Police Officer:**

 — Aha!
 A Ukrainian flag on the ass?
-Discreditation if... organs!
+Discreditation of... organs!

 #OrthodoxMilitaryPutinism
                                 👻